DNS Proxy Object

-DNS proxy is a role in which the firewall is an intermediary between DNS clients and servers; it acts as a DNS server itself by resolving queries from its DNS proxy cache.
+When configured as a DNS proxy, the firewall is an intermediary between DNS clients and servers; it acts as a DNS server itself by resolving queries from its DNS proxy cache.
 If it doesn’t find the domain name in its DNS proxy cache, the firewall searches for a match to the domain name among the entries in the specific DNS proxy object (on the interface on which the DNS query arrived).
 The firewall forwards the query to the appropriate DNS server based on the match results.
 If no match is found, the firewall uses default DNS servers.

-Configure a DNS Proxy Object, you can supply the DNS proxy with static FQDN-to-address mappings.
+When you Configure a DNS Proxy Object, you can supply the DNS proxy with static FQDN-to-address mappings.
 You can also create DNS proxy rules that control to which DNS server the domain name queries (that match the proxy rules) are directed.
 You can configure a maximum of 256 DNS proxy objects on a firewall.
+You must enable

 ) if this DNS proxy object is assigned to